dblock/code.dblock.org/_posts/2019/2019-11-17-the-pros-and-cons-of-going-from-management-back-to-ic.markdown

 ### Money

-AWS pays extremely competitively.
+AWS pays very competitively.
 And I am convinced that it is the best place to take advantage of a bright economic future.
 The opportunity for cloud computing is tremendous, migration to the cloud is accelerating, and growth within the cloud infrastructure is very substantial.
 We're at the starting line.

 Comparing apples to apples versus my CTO job is difficult and depends on how you value startup stock options.
 My Artsy stock options were valued as dollars within the compensation framework, but are currently a six figure liability with a huge tax bill, and an expiration date.
 My AWS RSUs are liquid and are the same as cash.